Triumph Bancorp, Inc. (TBK) CEO Aaron Graft On Q1 2022 Results - Earnings Call Transcript

 Aaron Graft

 Yes.
 It seems, the market, it really doesn't break out that way, Steve.
 If you think about, there's two primary ways in which loads are priced.
-There's long-term contractual pricing, which may or may not include fuel surcharges.
+There's long-term contractual pricing which may or may not include fuel surcharges.
 That's generally what larger carriers have when they're engaged with shippers.
 For the factoring industry, most of our invoices are being purchased from smaller carriers, many of whom primarily rely on the spot market.
 And of course, the spot market reprices every day, just like the equities market.
 And so there isn't a specific breakout for fuel in the spot market, it's encompassed in the spot rate.
 And so a reason that rates have stayed where they are even though revenues per mile or the rate per mile if you exclude fuel is falling is because fuel prices have gone up.

 Brokers are having to offer a spot rate that covers that additional fuel costs or the driver is not going to take the load, so we can't really break it out.
 What we would say is directionally, roughly 40% of the cost of an invoice is associated with fuel and that applies -- that generally applies no matter where fuel is moving.